Stewart's Restaurants: History

 Mansfield, Ohio.
 Stewart opened up a small stand to make extra money in the summer to supplement his income as a school teacher.

 The restaurant was originally a West-Coast-style fast-food eatery serving only root beer and popcorn.
 Stewart added extra salt to his popcorn to boost his root beer sales.
 He opened up more locations, many of them with carhops.
+Stewart's #2 opened in Marion, Ohio in 1925, and is still in operation.

 Entrepreneurs John and Ami Mandt helped expand the business by franchising the brand starting in 1931, and there are two such remaining locations in West Virginia.
 Ownership of the company was handed over to Ohio businessman Carl Ransbottom, then to businessman Raymond Beck.
 Carl's son, Robert E. Ransbottom continued to work under Beck, who sold the company to Frostie Enterprises in 1971, which was purchased by a company named Moxie Industries.
 In 1979, the company was handed over to a new company, DeNovo Corporation, which also operated Dog n Suds franchises in the Midwest.
 Michael W. Fessler, one of the original owners of the DeNovo Corp., still owns Stewarts Restaurants, Inc.